StarYX96/SpatialQueue/README.md

 ```bash
 pip install -r requirements.txt
 ```
+In what follows, we outline the experiment configurations and provide a comprehensive guide to the code files.

 ## 2. Experiment Settings and Code Files
+The paper tests various scenarios by varying the number of units and system utilization.
+Numerical experiments are conducted to report the computation time, mean response time (MRT), unit utilization, and the maximum percentage relative error (MPRE) of different measures between methods.
+The test experiment hardware setup used by the author is as follows:
+-	**CPU**: AMD Ryzen 9 5950X 16-Core Processor with Nvidia GeForce RTX 3090 Graphics
+-	**Memory (RAM)**: 64GB
+-	**Storage**: 1.1TB
+Notice that the computation time of experiments are corelated to machines’ execution status (e.g., temperature, available memory, version of operation system, etc.).
+So it’s common that the computation time might be slightly different.

+Except for the discrete event simulation procedure, experiments do not need to replicate since they take the same distribution of units’ location and fraction of calls under the same scenarios.
+The code files of experiments of two cities lie solely in the city’s structure and system’s estimated parameters, with no changes in algorithm design.
+All experiments will record their computation time and MPRE of certain measures comparing to other approaches.
+Please refer to our paper for further details.
+The experiments are listed in Table 1.

+For each experiment, the result is exported to a CSV file with the corresponding filename after execution.
+It is important to note that the tables presented in the paper have undergone formatting adjustments to enhance readability, such as unifying scientific notation scales and highlighting specific results in bold.
+These formatting adjustments require post-processing.
+The tables can be directly reproduced by the above code files representatively.

 ### Table 1: List of Experiment Code Files
 | Results                  | File Names of Codes                          | Introduction                                                                 |